joerogers12/joerogers12/README.md

 I am excited to explore the software engineering disciplines that facilitate the collection, manipulation, and display of data in fields that have traditionally not utilized these tools, such as small-scale farming

-I’m currently working on UCI's ICSSC Web Development fellowship
+I’m currently working on UCI's ICSSC Web Development fellowship and a crop managing application for farmers

 Here's my [LinkedIn](https://www.linkedin.com/in/joerogers212/)